Open Source High-Level Image Processing Go library

 The open source bimg library enables software developers to programmatically convert images to other supported file formats with just a couple of lines of Go code.
 Let’s suppose you have an in JPEG format and you want to convert it to PNG.
 You need to provide image information like image name, address, and conversion format.
 The image will be successfully converted to the suggested format with ease.

-convert JPG Image to PNG via Go Library
+How to Convert JPG Image to PNG via Go Library?

 buffer, err := bimg.Read("image.jpg")